 - Your history with the abuser, including stalking, threats, or harassment

-- Any attempts he or she might have made to harm you or your family members
+- Any attempts they might have made to harm you, your family, or anyone else close to you

-- If the abuser retrained you or kept you from calling the police
+- If the abuser restrained you or kept you from calling the police

 - If there was a prior order of protection against the abuser